mcaceresb/tablefill/README.md

 The original idea for this workflow comes from [GSLab](https://github.com/gslab-econ).
 [The original tablefill](https://github.com/gslab-econ/gslab_python/blob/master/gslab_fill/tablefill.py) in particular was made to automatically update LyX files with Stata output.
 However, I expanded this system to work with LaTeX and added several features.
 The workflow is as follows:

-1. Create a LaTeX, LyX, or Markdown document using placeholders in your tables.
+1. Create a LaTeX, LyX, or Markdown document using placeholders.
 Label or tag each table appropriately.

 2. Print a matrix (or any array) into a tab-delimited text file.
 The output is preceded by the label or tag of the table you want to fill, and the matrix or array entries correspond to the placeholders.